Galileo88/Galileos-Planet-Pack/README.md

 * Overall compatibility with KSP 1.3 and Kopernicus v1.3.0-2.
 (This biggest horse in the stable)

+  * Lots of PQS and other terrain work.

-  * Bundled mods also made 1.3-compatible: KSC Switcher
+  * Bundled mods also made 1.3-compatible: KSC Switcher.

+  * Removed FinalFrontier itself but kept our ribbons for it.

-* Added full support for Kronometer, successor of KopernicusTime
+* Added full support for Kronometer, successor of KopernicusTime.

-* Created "SuitProgression" upgradeable heat tolerance for EVA kerbals.
+* KSC++ made non-optional due to huge positive reception.

   * Each time you ugrade the astronaut complex, the max temperature for a kerbal goes up by 400k, maxing at 1600K

 * Removed LoadingScreen (mod aborted by its author).

+* Strategia updates.

+* Removed GPP_CareerSaver.

-* Created GPP_Secondary for perfect compatibility with other star system mods or just to have Stock + GPP.
+* Created GPP_Secondary for perfect compatibility with other star system mods (such as Kerbol Star System or Galactic Neighborhood) or just to have Stock + GPP.

+* Created "SuitProgression" upgradeable heat tolerance for EVA kerbals.

 * Repaired and restored custom science for Gael and its moons.